george24601/notes/pm/mythical.md

 ### Chapter 18.
 Propositions of The Mythical Man-Month: True or False?

-3.3 A small sharp team is best—as few minds as possible.

-3.4 A team of two, with one leader, is often the best use of minds.
-[Note God's plan for marriage.]

-3.5 A small sharp team is too slow for really big systems.

-4.8 Much of software architecture, implementation, and realization can proceed in parallel.
-[Hardware and software design can likewise proceed in parallel.]

-6.1 Even when a design team is large, the results must be reduced to writing by one or two, in order that the mini-decisions be consistent.

-6.2 It is important to explicitly define the parts of an architecture that are not prescribed as carefully as those that are.

-6.3 One needs both a formal definition of a design, for precision, and a prose definition for comprehensibility.

-6.4 One of the formal and prose definitions must be standard, and the other derivative.
-Either definition can serve in either role.

-7.6 The workbook structure needs to be designed carefully and early.

 7.7 Properly structuring the on-going documentation from the beginning "molds later writing into segments that fit into that structure" and will improve the product manuals.

-7.19 The communication structure in an organization is a network, not a tree, so all kinds of special organization mechanisms ("dotted lines") have to be devised to overcome the communication deficiencies of the tree-structured organization.

-7.20 Every subproject has two leadership roles to be filled, that of the producer and that of the technical director, or architect.
-The functions of the two roles are quite distinct and require different talents.

-8.2 Data for building isolated small systems are not applicable to programming systems projects.

-8.4 Some published studies show the exponent to be about 1.5.
-[Boehm's data do not at all agree with this, but vary from 1.05 to 1.2.][1]

-10.11 Only a small part of a technical project manager's time—perhaps 20 percent—is spent on tasks where he needs information from outside his head.

 11.8 Both the actual need and the user's perception of that need will change as programs are built; tested, and used.